 - 3 Suits Rules You Need to Follow

 Fit Your Suit

 This is where measurements come in.
 They are the best way to debunk that myth.
-A suit that is great for you will not only fit well, but will contain much needed breathing room in areas where you need movement.
+A suit that is great for you will fit well and will contain a much-needed breathing room in areas where you need movement.

-A suit made for your exact measurements is completely useless on another person’s body.
-Which is why more consideration goes into balanced universal measurements when getting suits off of the rack.
+A suit made for your exact measurements is entirely useless on another person’s body, which is why more consideration goes into balanced universal measures when getting suits off-the-rack.
 These are no good for anyone until they are made to fit.